 The -x option can be extremely powerful - as powerful as whatever generates its input.
-For example, a UNIX developer wishing to edit any file referring to an included file.h file, for instance, could grep -l file.h .c | cut -fl -d: | p4 -x - edit.
+For example, a UNIX developer wishing to edit any file referring to an included file.h file, for instance, could grep -1 file.h \.c | cut -f1 -d: | p4 -x - edit.

-In this example, the grep command lists occurrences of file.h in the .c files, the -l option tells grep to list each file only once, and the cut command splits off the filename from grep's output before passing it to the p4 -x command.
+In this example, the grep command lists occurrences of file.h in the \.c files, the -1 option tells grep to list each file only once, and the cut command splits off the filename from grep's output before passing it to the p4 -x command.